b-pinter/Spring-2024-Research/README.md

 Brady Pinter

-Spring Sophmore Year 2024 Research
+Spring/Summer Sophmore Year 2024 Research

 All files present within this gibhub is information/sourcing used for a 2024 research at Belmont University.